Motor vehicle duty - frequently asked questions

-- Why have you received an assessment?
+- Why have I received an assessment?

 - How does the State Revenue Office determine the dutiable value of a vehicle?

-- How do you pay your assessment?
+- How do I pay my assessment?

 Duty is payable on the purchase price or the market value of the vehicle, whichever is the greater.
 This is the dutiable value of your vehicle.